 Knit Stamen Stitch Tutorial for Beginning Knitters

-This Knit Stamen Stitch Tutorial will walk you through creating this knit pattern that makes a beautiful thick textured fabric great for many different projects including washcloths, pillow covers, and a variety of wearables.
-It is not stretch and lays flat.
+This Knit Stamen Stitch Tutorial will guide you in creating a knit pattern that produces a beautiful, thick, textured fabric ideal for a range of projects, including washcloths, pillow covers, and wearables.
+It has very little stretch and lies flat.

 The stamen knit stitch pattern still on needles worked in 100% pink wool.Knit Stamen Stitch Tutorial